ontimize/docs/docs/basics_dms.md

 </div>
 </div>

+{: .note }

-**Note:** To simplify the code being written, three dots (...) may appear in some parts of the code.
+> To simplify the code being written, three dots (...) may appear in some parts of the code.
 This indicates that there may be previous code before and after those dots.
-{: .notice--info}

 # Steps